likwoka/omakub/README.md

 # Omakub
+# This fork is for my personal use only (1.
+Omit Signal37 apps from installation)

 Turn a fresh Ubuntu installation into a fully-configured, beautiful, and modern web development system by running a single command.
 That's the one-line pitch for Omakub.
 No need to write bespoke configs for every essential tool just to get started or to be up on all the latest command-line tools.
 Omakub is an opinionated take on what Linux can be at its best.